OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 ### How to test OfflineIMAP?

-We don't have a testing tool, for now.
+We don't have well testing tool, for now.
 As a IMAP client, we need an available IMAP server for that purpose.
 But it doesn't mean you can do anything.

-Recent patches are merged in the next branch before being in the mainline.
-Once you have your own copy of the official repository, track this next branch:
+Recent patches are merged in the `next` branch before being in the mainline.
+Once you have your own copy of the official repository, track this `next` branch:

 {% highlight bash %}
 $ git checkout -t origin/next